NewslettersSign inAPP

 Update:

-The Walton family, owners of grocery store chain Walmart, were worth an estimated $224.5 billion in 2022, making them by far the wealthiest family on the planet.
+The Walton family, owners of grocery store chain Walmart, were worth an estimated $260 billion in 2023, making them the second wealthiest family on the planet.

-They are the United States’ largest private employer and Walmart remains hugely popular with consumers for their low prices, but they have also become known for offering low salaries to workers.
+They are the United States’ largest private employer and the retailer remains hugely popular with consumers for their low prices, but they were also known for offering low salaries to workers.

 Over the years there have been countless campaigns and protests about their typical wages, and a number of major strikes in the past decade.
 In response to the backlash, the company claims to have boosted workers’ salaries significantly in recent years.